 In England, Arts & Crafts architects lavished their attention on handcrafted details using wood, stone, and other materials drawn from nature.
-Inspired by the British movement, American designers Charles Sumner Greene and Henry Mather Green designed simple wooden houses with Arts & Crafts flourishes.
+Inspired by the British movement led by William Morris, American designers Charles Sumner Greene and Henry Mather Green designed simple wooden houses with Arts & Crafts flourishes.
 The idea spread across America when furniture designer Gustav Stickley published house plans in his magazine called Craftsman.
 Soon the word "Craftsman" became synonymous with Arts & Crafts, and the Craftsman Bungalow became one of the most popular housing types in the USA.

 Arts and Crafts details combined with Hispanic ideas to create the classic California Bungalow.
 Sturdy and simple, these comfortable homes are known for their sloping roofs, big porches, and sturdy beams and pillars.

 You'll know a Chicago Bungalow by the solid brick construction and the large, front-facing roof dormer.
 Although designed for working class families, bungalows built in and near Chicago, Illinois have many of the lovely Craftsman details that you find in other parts of the USA.